tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 ## IM SDK 2.0 2016-6-16
 - The unread count can be synchronized between multiple online devices.
 - Historical messages can be imported when an app is migrated to ensure smooth migration.
-- Added the message notification status to group message properties.
+- Added the message notification status to group message attributes.
 - Added support for flexible settings for message priorities.
-- Push notifications can be filtered by property and tag.
+- Push notifications can be filtered by attribute and tag.

 ## IM Web SDK 1.4 2016-6-7
 - Friends' message history can be pulled.